Randy Savage and Hulk Hogan: Top Two WWF Icons of the Late 80s

 Randy "Macho Man" Savage also known as Randy Mario Poffo was the oldest son of professional wrestler Angelo Poffo who I remember seeing wrestling in the 50s.
 Before becoming a professional wrestler, Randy Savage was a minor league baseball player right out of high school.
 At 6'2" 245 pounds, "Macho Man“ wasn't that big, but he was a very skilled wrestler trained by his father, Angelo.
 During the 80s and 90s, Savage held 20 championships among the WWF, WCW, and Intercontinental League.
 In 1987 he was the WWF "King of the Ring."
 Savage wrestled with WWF 1985-1994 and was Intercontinental champ 1985-1987.

 Hulk "Hollywood" Hogan AKA Terry Gene Bollea is a 12 time WWF and WCW world heavyweight champ.
 In 2005 Hogan was elected to the WWF Hall of Fame.
-He is also the longest reigning WWF chanp of the 80s.
+He is also the longest-reigning WWF champ of the 80s.

 When "Hulk" was younger, he attended college and also played the guitar.
 Hogan started his career with Japan Professional Wrestling 1980-1985.
 I remember seeing Hogan for the first time when he accompanied singer Cyndi Lauper to the 1985 Grammy Awards.

-WWF entertainment in the late 80s was very exciting and spectacular.
-Randy "Macho Man" Savage and Hulk Hogan were two of the icons of this era who have played a big part in elevating professional wrestling to the popularity which it has today.
+WWF entertainment in the late 1980s was very exciting and spectacular.
+Randy "Macho Man" Savage and Hulk Hogan were two of the icons of this era who have played a big part in elevating professional wrestling to the popularity that it has today.

 Randy Savage and Hulk Hogan

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.